Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 GPIO

-This should not require any changes, but the reset-gpio[86:82] in dtsi is corresponding to PS_0/emio_gpio_o[8:4], you can see that the emio_gpio_o ius routed into raspi_pipeline to some rstn signals, and their position correspond to the gpio settings for each device in the .dtsi file.
+This does not require any changes, but the reset-gpio[86:82] in the .dtsi file corresponds to PS_0/emio_gpio_o[8:4].
+You can see that the emio_gpio_o ius routed into raspi_pipeline to some rstn signals, and their position correspond to the gpio settings for each device in the .dtsi file.

 I2C